AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/campaigns/understanding-sales-campaign-send-options-for-email-steps.md

 Create a task; I will send this email myself

-* This option will create an Email Task (and sync to Salesforce) that you can send at your convenience.
+* This option will create an Email Task (and sync to [!DNL Salesforce]) that you can send at your convenience.
 * Once you've made this selection, when you kick off your Sales Campaign, we will queue these tasks up for you in Command Center and the Live Feed.
 You can then personalize and send (or schedule) each email before it goes out.

   * If you open this task in our web application, it will open a compose window with your contact's email address, the subject line of your email, and the template you chose.
-  * If you open this task in Gmail or Outlook, it will open a native compose window and dynamically populate your contact's email address, the subject line of your email, and the template you chose.
+  * If you open this task in Gmail or [!DNL Outlook], it will open a native compose window and dynamically populate your contact's email address, the subject line of your email, and the template you chose.

 ## Subsequent Step Send Options {#subsequent-step-send-options}